cmakkaya/devops-cloud-resources/cheatsheet-README.md

 # cheat sheets

 ## Note: in order to see cheatsheet documents, click on `the link` not picture.
-Pictures give a preview of the first page of cheatsheet.
+Pictures give a preview of the first page of cheatsheet or redirect to Github download page for pdf documents.

 | [Ansible Poster Cheat sheet](resources/cheatsheets/Ansible+Poster.pdf) |
 | -- |